dougadriquei/RestAssuredCucumberApiTesting/README.md

-This is a simple project using Appium, Android, Java and JUNIT, automating interfaces of a weather forecast application
+This is a simple project using Cucumber, Rest Assured, Java and TestNG, automating interfaces of a weather forecast application

 ## Features 💻